Open source · MIT · TypeScript

 WebGL @andresclua/sliderkit-webgl

-OGL-powered WebGL renderer.
-4 built-in shader effects plus a custom GLSL API with automatic fallback.
+Raw WebGL renderer.
+3 built-in shader effects (displacement, RGB-shift, radial) plus a custom GLSL API with automatic fallback.

 Free, open source, and yours to use.